Campus of Dartmouth College: Geisel School of Medicine

 The buildings of the Geisel School of Medicine are clustered on the north end of the Dartmouth campus, known as the "north campus."

 Thayer School of Engineering

 The Thayer School of Engineering is located adjacent to the Tuck School of Business on the western edge of campus, near the Connecticut River.
-It currently comprises two buildings, and it shares the Murdough Center (listed under Tuck) with the Tuck School of Business.
+It currently comprises three buildings, and it shares the Murdough Center (listed under Tuck) with the Tuck School of Business.

 Tuck School of Business

 Like the Thayer School of Engineering, the Tuck School of Business is located in a complex on the western side of campus, along the Connecticut River.